josefs/Gradualizer/talks/talk.md

 * Static typing becomes increasing helpful as programs grow large

+. . .

+This suggests a way of developing code:

+* When starting to develop a program, use dynamic typing for agility

+* As the program grow larger and more programmers are involved, increase static typing to help enforce the architecture and provide documentation.

 ## Gradual Typing

 **Gradual Typing** is a method for **mixing** static and dynamic typing.

 * Start with a dynamically program and **gradually** add type annotations to make the program more statically typed.